-For more information, please see the Collegiate Finance Handbook section on Fraternity procedures for outside contracts.
+For more information, please see the section on Fraternity procedures for outside contracts in the Collegiate Finance Handbook.

 Reimbursed Purchases made by the Chapter Members (360G Account)

 Otherwise known as the 360G account, the chapter is always to be paid by the member before receiving items such as T-shirts, formal favors, etc. These items are charged/paid to the 360G account as not all members may use the item.